 The pupa is brown, with a length of about 1 cm.
 It is formed inside the ant nest, near an exit hole.

-The adults of this species are brown, with the females having areas of iridescent blue on the upper surface of each wing.
+The male adults of this species are brown, but the females having areas of iridescent blue on the upper surface of each wing.
 The undersides of both sexes are fawn with arcs of darker spots parallel to the margins.
 The wingspan is about 2 cms.